NEWSMAKER-Entrepreneur's kids inspired battle with California teachers

 “Here is someone who shows up out of nowhere with his millions, claiming to have the best interests of disadvantaged students at heart, and what he’s proposing is to take away rights from one group in order to create rights for another group,” said Fred Glass, spokesman for the California Federation of Teachers, one of two unions that defended California tenure laws alongside the state.

 Welch earned his fortune overseeing the $41 billion merger between optical communications company SDL, where he was vice president in charge of corporate development, and JDS Uniphase in 2000.
 He’s now president and board member at Infinera, an optical telecommunications system manufacturer based in Sunnyvale, California, that he co-founded in 2001.
-Welch’s total compensation as of fiscal year 2013 was $2,178,886, according to an Infinera company filing.
+Welch’s total compensation as of fiscal year 2013 was $2,178,886, according to BusinessWeek.

-Welch owns about 3 million shares, or 2.5 percent of Inferna, according to its proxy filing in March.
-At $9.13 a share as of Friday, his holding is worth about $28 million.

 Welch, who lives in Atherton, California, in a home valued at more than $10 million, according to property records, gave Students Matter an interest-free loan of almost $500,000 and with his wife, Heidi, contributed more than $300,000 to get the group off the ground in 2011.
 In 2012, he loaned the group almost $950,000, tax filings show.